-Finalist For The 2013 Eric Hoffer Award’s, MONTAIGNE MEDAL!*
+Finalist For The 2013 Eric Hoffer Award and the MONTAIGNE MEDAL!

 The North Koreans knew the plutonium criticality experiments were dangerous, but they didn’t plan on their chief scientist, a Soviet-trained nuclear weapons expert, receiving a lethal dose of radiation.